jamesquinlan/dsc-techstack/topics/latex.md

 ##  Images
 We will now look at how to add images to a LaTeX document.
 On Overleaf, you will first have to upload the images.

-Below is a example on how to include a picture.
+Below is an example of how to include a picture.

 ```
 \documentclass{article}